ZZKer/YHtWtG-Randomizer/README.md

  -  Just double click the .py file and enter a seed number.
 The new map will appear in your map list in-game.

 The Future:
+ -  Version 1.3 will have a windowed interface as well as options that can be turned on and off
+ -  Version 1.3 will have lose orb randomization
+ -  Version 1.3 will add the option to require all orbs to win
  -  teleporter randomization
  -  room randomization
  -  start randomization